ugleatle/pymelcloud/README.md

 # MelCloud

-Home assistant support for mitsubishi air conditioner/heatpump (MELCloud)
+Home Assistant support for Mitsubishi air conditioner/heatpump (MELCloud)

 For more details about this platform, please refer to the documentation at https://home-assistant.io/components/climate.melcloud/